 Students who have positive results from the rapid tests will isolate immediately in the wellness room, and families will be notified to pick up their child.
 City Schools also notifies the Baltimore City Health Department.

 Students who test negative for COVID remain in school for the regular day but will be required to mask.

 Middle, middle/high, and high schools

-Results are shared with City Schools, students’ parents/guardians, test providers, the Maryland Department of Health, the Baltimore City Health Department, and CRISP (Maryland Health Information Exchange), but only for public health purposes (such as contact tracing and taking other steps to prevent the further spread of COVID in your school community).
+Results are shared with City Schools, individual students’ parents/guardians, test providers, the Maryland Department of Health, the Baltimore City Health Department, and CRISP (Maryland Health Information Exchange), but only for public health purposes (such as taking other steps to prevent the further spread of COVID in the community).

-Test providers currently include the Baltimore City Health Department, Maryland Department of Health, Mako Medical, and the Maryland State Department of Education (symptomatic testing); ShieldT3 (saliva-based PCR testing); Abbott BinaxNOW (rapid antigen tests); iHealth COVID Rapid Test, Flowflex COVID Antigen Home Test, and Concentric by Ginkgo (pool and rapid testing).
+Test providers currently include the Baltimore City Health Department, Maryland Department of Health, and the Maryland State Department of Education (symptomatic testing); Abbott BinaxNOW (rapid antigen tests); iHealth COVID Rapid Test, InteliSwab COVID-19 Rapid Test, Flowflex COVID Antigen Home Test, and Concentric by Ginkgo (rapid testing).

 Any changes to test providers will be shared with parents and posted on this website.